 Frozen shoulder, also known as ‘adhesive capsulitis’, is a condition in which the shoulder joint becomes initially painful and then progressively stiff with restricted range of movement.
 The onset is often insidious, so you may not have noticed any particular injury or event that caused your symptoms.
 There is a gradual reduction in both active and passive range of movement – you may notice difficulty with overhead activities, dressing and getting your hand behind your back.
-Physio for frozen shoulder can help you manage the pain and return to everyday activities.
+If you are suffering these symptoms then don’t worry, physiotherapy for frozen shoulder can help ease the pain and get you back to normal activities.

 Frozen shoulder progresses through three phases which tend to overlap: